fluthjs/fluth-vue/docs/retry.en.md

 - The `error` state won't be updated
 - The `loading` state will remain `true` until all retries are completed
-- The `promise$` stream will only emit the result after all retries are completed
+- The `promise$` stream will only emit after the final retry attempt
   :::